 These forms will be used by the resident, Resident Advisor, and Program Director.
-With the exception of the Large and Small Animal Curricula, the forms can be downloaded from the ACVS website at www.acvs.org/residents/documentation/.
-The curricula are included on the following pages.
+With the exception of the Large and Small Animal Curricula and the Approved Journals List, the forms can be downloaded from the ACVS website at www.acvs.org/residents/forms..
+The curricula are included on the following pages of this document.